nuagenetworks/nuage-metroae/Documentation/CUSTOMIZATION.md

   <nuage_unzipped_files_dir>/vns/util/
   ```

-After completion, the <nuage_unzipped_files_dir> should be specified in the common.yml deployment configuration as the nuage_unzipped_files_dir parameter.
+After completion, the <nuage_unzipped_files_dir> needs to be configured in the common.yml deployment configuration as the nuage_unzipped_files_dir parameter.

 ## Hosting your deployment files outside of the repo
 When you are contributing code, or pulling new versions of Metro quite often, it may make sense to host your variable files in a separate directory outside of `nuage-metro/deployments/`.
 A deployment directory in any location can be specified instead of a deployment name when issuing the metroag command.

 ## Generating example deployment configuration files